kramse/kramse-labs/README.md

 Kali Linux is a favourite tool for me and I will use it in a lot of trainings.
 Best case is that everyone has downloaded and installed a VM before coming.

 Download from https://www.kali.org/get-kali/ - recommend the Kali Linux 64 Bit or Kali Linux Light 64 Bit.
 Note: light requires very little space, but needs to install tools before being useful.

+**Important:**
+Make sure to use the 64-bit Intel based version if possible, AMD64.
+Most tools will also work on other versions, but I test using the AMD64 architecture.

 Then follow the documentation from https://docs.kali.org/category/introduction Especially use the _Kali Linux Revealed – Mastering the Penetration Testing Distribution_ book.
 Currently the link to download is: https://kali.training/downloads/Kali-Linux-Revealed-2021-edition.pdf